 2. Acts as banker to Central and State Governments.

-3. Acts as Banker’s Bank, as it lends to commercial banks, in case of Liquidity problem faced by them.
+3. Acts as a Banker’s Bank, as it lends to commercial banks, in case of Liquidity problems they face.

 4. Functions as a promoter of Agriculture and Industries in the country to accelerate the pace of economic development